Rhenan: Mobilizing young people to speak up for the Araguaian region in Brazil

 Changemakers’ visions may start local, or even within their own home, but can expand regionally and globally.
 Starting with an initiative to clean up the local river, Rhenan and his peers are beautifying the riverbanks and advocating for environmental protection policies to ensure the health and longevity of the Araguaian region.
 His story explores how his environmental passion is scaling to become a regional movement for a sustainable, cleaner world.

-Rhenan, 13-years-old today, was born and currently living in the city of Araguatins, in the interior of Tocantins, Brazil.
+Rhenan, was born and grew up in the city of Araguatins, in the interior of Tocantins, Brazil.
 He also spent several years growing up in a rural community.
 Since an early age, Rhenan’s curiosity peaked in his science classes, especially when learning about the environment.

-One dreadful day, his father, in his daily work routine, collided his tractor with a pole.
+One dreadful day during his father's daily work routine, his father accidentally collided his tractor with a pole.
 The pole fell and caused an electrical fire that destroyed their entire family farm, including all the vegetable crops and animals.
 This catastrophe, according to Rhenan, was the moment he realized he felt compelled to act on his environmental passion.

 When his family moved back to Araguatins, Rhenan was amazed by the pollution along the river bank that ran through the middle of his community.
 The Araguaia River, one of the great Brazilian rivers, spans more than 2,000 kilometers and covers four Brazilian states.
 Guaranteeing the livelihood of thousands of families and ensuring the water supply for both cities and farms, the surrounding ecosystem depends on the health of the river to survive.